 Site Visit.
 Fee for any site visit to the program (routine or additional/special circumstances).
 Includes costs associated with preparation for site visit, travel to/from program, preparation of documents following the visit, and determination.
+These fees will apply regardless of site visit format.
 (Due on or before June 30th for routine visits and at time of invoice for additional/special circumstances)

 2024-2025 2026

 Less than 30 students - \$5,000 • \$7,500

-More than 30 students - \$7,000 Additional site visitors needed per site visit for reasons determined by ACGC (special circumstances) - \$2,500
+More than 30 students - \$7,000 Additional site visitors needed per site

+visit for reasons determined by ACGC

+(special circumstances) - \$2,500